This book describes the next step of software evolution

 Here I am admittedly on thin ice.
 We traditionally think that a degree means an education.

 This is not true!
-We never stop learning... after we have a good start, but that starting point should not be as hard and expensive as it is today.
+We never stop learning... after we have a good start, and that starting point should not be as hard and expensive as it is today.

 2. The same mechanism which helps a SME express her/his knowledge can help in unlocking and capturing tribal knowledge to benefit corporations.